Michigan Car Accident Report Basics

 - Description of the crash, including how many people were in both cars

 - Name and insurance information of everyone involved

 - Names of witnesses and their detailed accounts of the crash

 - Details about damages and injuries

 Get Legal Help With Your Michigan Auto Accident Claim

 Handling the aftermath of an auto accident is often more stressful than the actual crash.
-Fortunately you don’t have to navigate the claims process alone.
-A private attorney can help insure that you are fairly compensated and your rights are protected.
+Fortunately, you don’t have to navigate the claims process alone.
+A personal injury attorney can help ensure that you are fairly compensated and your rights are protected.
 Don't delay; speak with a Michigan car accident attorney today.